Couple sitting on a couch together.

 3. Cut Unnecessary Spending

 In addition to increasing your income, cutting out extra spending can give your savings a boost.
 Although cutting out spending isn’t necessarily fun, it can help you achieve your savings goal.
-Here are just a few ways to cut unnecessary spending.
+Seek creative ways to cut back on costs.
+Although small cuts may not seem dramatic, a series of small changes can lead to big savings.

 4. Pay Off Your Debt

-If you have high interest debts, such as student loans and credit card balances, that could be eating into your ability to pay for a new home.
+If you have high-interest debts, such as student loans and credit card balances, that could be eating into your ability to pay for a new home.
 High interest rates can wreak havoc on your finances.
-With that, it’s a smart move to pay off your high interest debt before saving up for a down payment.
+With that, it’s a smart move to pay off your high-interest debt before saving up for a down payment.

-This strategy offers two benefits:
+This strategy offers three main benefits:

-2. Paying down debt can increase your credit score.
+- Paying down debt can increase your credit score.
 Since a credit score is a key component in the home buying process, this can help you obtain better loan terms when you apply for a mortgage.

 It’s never a bad idea to pay off debts with high interest rates.
 But as you prepare for homeownership, the pressure to eliminate these expensive debts is higher than ever.